jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2022-09-26-average-contig-length-n50.markdown

 # Probabilistic setup of sequence assembly outputs

-When one learns about doing sequence assembly, the first definition they often learn about is N50.
+When one analyzes sequence assemblies, a mysterious definition they inevitably encounter is the N50.
 N50 is commonly defined as the size $$L$$ of the smallest contig such that summing all contigs of size $$\geq L$$ gives at least half of the total sequence assembly length.
 The reason for using N50 intuitively is that we don't want small contigs, of which there may be many, to skew the average contig length.
 See [here](http://www.acgt.me/blog/2013/7/8/why-is-n50-used-as-an-assembly-metric.html) or the [Wikipedia article](https://en.wikipedia.org/wiki/N50,_L50,_and_related_statistics) for more info.

 Given a set of contigs coming from an assembly, how does the N50 relate to the average contig length?
 This may seem like a silly question because they aren't related in general; you can easily come up with distributions of contig sizes with fixed average length and wildly varying N50s.
 However, I'll show that under some (maybe not so mild) assumptions, the average contig length and N50 are related by a surprisingly simple formula.